 This is your last chance during the trip to

-Who said, for example, that Alaska is a cold place hostile to human
+Who said, for example, that Alaska Alaska Alaska Alaska

 Or who said that an Alaskan city with a